 - A maximum of 16 units of special studies coursework (courses numbered 97, 98, 99, 197, 198, or 199) is allowed towards the B.S. degree, and no more than 4 units in any single term can be counted.

 - A maximum of 4 units of Physical Education from any school attended will count towards the 120 units.

 Students in the College of Engineering must enroll in a full-time program and make normal progress each semester toward the bachelor's degree.
-The continued enrollment of students who fail to achieve minimum academic progress shall be subject to the approval of the dean.
-(Note: Students with official accommodations established by the Disabled Students' Program, with health or family issues, or with other reasons deemed appropriate by the dean may petition for an exception to normal progress rules.)
+The continued enrollment of students who fail to achieve minimum academic progress in their declared major shall be subject to the approval of the dean.
+(Note: Students with official accommodations established by the Disabled Students' Program, with health or family issues, or with other reasons deemed appropriate by the Dean may petition for an exception to normal progress rules.)

 As an engineer, you’ll be finding solutions to the world’s most pressing problems — but first, you’ll need to get the finest possible training in your field.
 Our globally renowned program attracts the best and brightest students to study with top-tier faculty who are making groundbreaking discoveries.
 We believe in a solid foundation of math and science but also in the importance of enriching our rigorous curriculum with research opportunities, support services, and team activities.
 At Berkeley Engineering, we’re fully invested in preparing our future engineers to meet today’s challenges with creativity and innovation.
 There’s never been a better time to be an engineer.

 There are many reasons why the program attracts the best and brightest.
 Students are encouraged to learn more about Berkeley Engineering by exploring the College's website.